1 & 2 Timothy Part Two Dive

 1 Tim 4:11 Command and teach these things.
 Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity.
 Until I come devote yourself to the public reading of Scripture, to preaching and teaching.

-2 Timothy 1:6 For this reason I remind you to fan into flame the gift of God, which is in your through the laying on of my hands.
+2 Tim 1:6 For this reason I remind you to fan into flame the gift of God, which is in your through the laying on of my hands.

 4. His Church Life